metiviem/rscons/README.md

 env.Object("module.o", "module.c")
 ```

 The Object builder compiles the given sources to an object file.
+Although it
+can be called explicitly, it is more commonly implicitly called by the Program
+builder.

 #### Preprocess